electrode-io/electrode/README.md

 # Electrode App Confippet
+- This repo is a sample app generated from `yo electrode`

 ## Quickstart guide

-- Confippet is built-in to electrode.
+- Confippet is a standalone module that can be used w/o other parts of electrode
 - Scaffold an electrode app using the following commands:

 ```